Do you know approximately 20% of married couples fall under the category of a sexless marriage?

 Yes!
 Lack of physical intimacy is real, and some couples struggle to bring back the lost passion into their lives.

-Physical intimacy is just as important for relationships, married or otherwise, as verbal intimacy and affection.
+Physical intimacy is just as important for intimate relationships, married or otherwise.
+Physical intimacy interweaves with verbal intimacy and affection.

 Experts say that physical affection or physical intimacy through hugging, kissing, and touching is just as crucial in the development of relationship bonds as talking communication.
 This is the reason why many couples struggle if they feel that there is a lack of physical intimacy in their marriage.

-A relationship needs intimacy to survive, but a lack of affection and intimacy in a relationship can eventually break the bond between the partners and push the connection to the point of no return.
+A relationship needs intimacy to survive, and a lack of affection and intimacy in a relationship can eventually break the bond between the partners and push the connection to the point of no return.